EDePasquale/DoubletDecon/README.md

 See our [Cell Reports paper](https://www.cell.com/cell-reports/fulltext/S2211-1247(19)31286-0) for more information on DoubletDecon.
 Also see our [bioRxiv](https://www.biorxiv.org/content/early/2018/07/08/364810) for an older description of the algorithm.

+NEW!
+See our protocol on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.04.23.058156v1) for more description on how to use DoubletDecon.

 # Updates - Version 1.1.4 : January 6th, 2020 #
   * Fixed bug in Improved_Seurat_Pre_Process caused by an incorrect assumption that cell names were in the first column and not the column names in the Seurat expression object
   * Added new parameter to Main_Doublet_Decon to allow for manual override of the automatic cores detection used in the 'rescue' step.
 The default is set to -1, which triggers automatic detection and should replicate the existing experience.